MIvanchev/static-wine32/README.md

 ### Is Gallium Nine supported?

-Not but I'm working on it.
+No but I'm working on it.
 Statically building the Mesa module is not complicated but finding a way to make it cooperate with Wine is somewhat harder.
 Yes, I'm aware of
 [Gallium Nine Standalone](https://github.com/iXit/wine-nine-standalone).